A systematic investigation into the effect of roughness on self-propelled swimming plates

 \subsection{Flow Structures}

-Figure \ref{fig:time sequence} shows equally spaced time instances making up a whole period of motion for two different swimming modes.
-One swimming mode is $\zeta=1.11$ which is required to achieve SPS for a surface of $\lambda=1/4$, the other is $\zeta=2.27$ for $\lambda=1/52$.
+The structures of the flow provide insight into the workings of the system.
+Figure \ref{fig:time sequence} shows equally spaced time instances making up a whole period of motion for two different swimming modes at $\Rey=12,000$.
+One swimming mode is $\zeta=1.11$ which is required to achieve self-propelled swimming for a surface of $\lambda=1/4$, the other is $\zeta=2.27$ for $\lambda=1/52$.
 The high wave speed required to overcome roughness has resulted in strong coherent vortices whilst the lower wave speed has a much more dispersed vorticity field.